-In Far West and Orana, 3.3% of employed persons are Public Service employees, the
+In the Far West and Orana region, 4.1% of employed persons were Public Service employees, the highest representation of all regions.

-The percentage of Public Service employees of the total NSW workforce is 1.5% for
+The percentage of Public Service employees of the total NSW workforce was 1.7% for regional and 1.6% for metropolitan areas.

 Change over time